Tags

 go with @tanya to get #groceries. #home

-.
-Wdid will recognize either as a tag - they don't convey any special different meaning - though I find using the @
+In this example, we added an item with three tags - one prefixed by `@`, the others by `#`.
+Wdid will recognize either as a tag - they don't convey any special different meaning - though I find using the `@` prefix to denote people is useful.

-Wdid parsed these out and will display them in the show
+Wdid parsed these out and will display them in the `show` output as well as the list.

 - Sun Nov 10